Yellow Percocet. Perc 10 Imprint Pictures, Percocet Yellow Oxycodone-Acetaminophen Side Effects, Uses, & Dose.

 What kind of narcotic is yellow Percocet?

 Yellow Percocet contains oxycodone, a Schedule II controlled substance.
-As an opioid, Percocet exposes users to the risks of addiction, abuse, and misuse.
+As an opioid, Percocet exposes users to addiction, abuse, and misuse risks.
 Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed Percocet.

 Is yellow Percocet just oxycodone?